MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/ios-code-only.md

 View.AddSubviews(new UIView[] { usernameField, passwordField, submitButton });
 ```

-## Adding Button Functionality
+## Adding button functionality

 When a button is clicked, your users will expect something to happen.
 For example, an alert is shown or navigation is performed to another screen.

 Let's add some code to push a second view controller onto the navigation stack.